7 Signs You’re Stuck in Your Comfort Zone Without Realizing It

 - Limitations start to feel acceptable

-This is how stagnation becomes almost invisible.
+That’s how stagnation becomes almost invisible.

-You feel adjusted.
+You simply feel adjusted.

 How People Accidentally Break Out of It